How do I apply for a Summit County Library Card?

 Can my children get a library card?

 Yes.
 A parent or guardians can sign children birth - 18 years old up for their own youth library card.
-They will need to come into the library and complete the attached application in English or Spanish or fill out this form online.
+They will need to come into the library and complete the attached application in English or Spanish.

 How long is my library card valid and how do I renew it?